José Pierre Vunguidica

 José Pierre Vunguidica (born 3 January 1990) is an Angolan professional footballer who plays for German Regionalliga club Eintracht Hohkeppel.

 Club career

 In November 2010, he made his debut for the first-team of Bundesliga side Köln as a substitute in a 4–0 defeat against Borussia Mönchengladbach.
 In January 2011, he was loaned out to Kickers Offenbach.
 Vunguidica moved to 3.
 Liga club Wehen Wiesbaden on a free transfer in July 2012.
+Vunguidica also has competed in Regionalliga Southwest, 3.Liga and Bundesliga.

 International career

 Vunguidica was born in Angola, but moved to Germany at the age of 2 to avoid a civil war.
-He is a footballer for the Angola national football team since 2009.
+He has played for the Angola national football team since 2009.